Richard-Warren4/warren4.github.io/_posts/2020-09-07-A New Beginning.md

 ---
-layout: default
 author: Richard
+layout: 'blogpost'
 ---
-This the begining of a new begining.
+This the beginning of a new beginning.